-The Graduate Program in Biomedical Sciences is an integrated, multidisciplinary interdepartmental program designed to provide trainees with a core curriculum followed by advanced courses and dissertation research leading to the Doctor of Philosophy (Ph.D.) degree in a specific discipline.
+The Graduate Program in Biomedical Sciences is an integrated, multidisciplinary interdepartmental program designed to provide trainees with a core curriculum followed by advanced courses and dissertation research leading to the Masters of Science (M.S.) or Doctor of Philosophy (Ph.D.) degree in a specific discipline.

 Our institution is dedicated to the development of independent, competitive and well-trained professionals with strong communication skills who can succeed in the biomedical research field.
 The specific programs are designed to provide graduates with the necessary skills and knowledge to pursue competitive research in either academic or industrial careers.

 Students must demonstrate both general and discipline specific conceptual knowledge in ever evolving fields.
 These include, but are not limited to, molecular biology, cell organization, regulation and function.
 In addition, students need to develop self-learning tools to allow for continued education throughout their careers.
 These include fundamental of literature search and awareness of developments in related fields.
 Masters students are expected to graduate with a proficient level of scientific knowledge; Ph.D. students are expected to graduate with an expert level of scientific knowledge.